How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Sustainability Certification included as appropriate, but not validated. $ is USD50 and below. $$$$ is USD150 and above.
 A marks where we stayed and would highly recommend to our friends and family.

-Some properties in walking distance to the start/finish line are already booked out on the Marathon weekend, so get in there as soon as possible to avoid disappointment.
+Some properties within walking distance of the start/finish line are almost already booked out on the Marathon weekend, so book as soon as possible to avoid disappointment.

 What we did

-We stayed in a nice little Riad in Sidi Mimoun, around the corner from the latter two on our recommendations list.
-Unlike Hivernage, Sidi Mimoun is not at all touristy but an area where local families live.
+We stayed in a lovely little Riad in Sidi Mimoun, around the corner from the latter two on our recommendations list.
+Unlike Hivernage, Sidi Mimoun is not touristy but an area where local families live.
 Some older buildings have crumbled in the September 2023 earthquake, so it’s not the prettiest area at first glance.
-But, it’s safe (the Royal Palace next door is guarded day and night) and super quiet.
+But it’s safe (the Royal Palace next door is guarded day and night) and quiet.

 Ornate ancient gate with intricate designs and people walking.